 - Take D'Mannose every three hours until you are well.

-- Try to keep your urine slightly on the alkaline side.
+- Keep your urine slightly on the alkaline side.

 - Eliminate alcohol, red meat, coffee, and strong spices.